Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/README.md

 1. Compare and contrast various persistence options such as Core Data, Realm, NSCoder, UserDefaults, Keychain and chose the best options for their project.
 1. Use the built in persistence mechanisms in iOS as well as some third party options for persistence
 1. Store and retrieve sensitive information in iOS.
-1. Discover, learn and understand the iOS filesystem.
+1. Learn and understand the iOS filesystem.

 ## Lessons